tomkob9999/fast_three_sat_solver/README.md

-### The current version can detect UNSAT up to 6 variables.
+### NOTE : The current version can detect UNSAT up to 6 variables.
 There should be still some missing contradiction detections.

 # Exploring Efficient Implication-Based Strategies for the 3-SAT Problem